 There are two opposing arguments at play in the issue.
 One argument is noted for patriotism and waving flags and service to the country, while the other is noted for antiwar protests and the more unpleasant aspects of war and what it does to people.
 The two strains are usually totally incompatible, and the former is obviously the one most politicians flog heavily.

 After the ceremony, as everyone was eating the delicious pineapple upside down cake given out to all attendees, I went over and initiated a conversation with this security official.
-I noted what he had said and that I thought it was appropriate to release Glass after 37 years, which was enough time for the manslaughter charge a federal judge said he should have been charged with.
+I noted what he had said and that I thought it was appropriate to release Glass after 37 years; wasn’t that enough time for the manslaughter charge a federal judge said he should have been charged with?
 He nodded.
 We agreed there is always a risk to letting anyone out of prison and that, as I joked, there was even a risk he or I might run amok violently later that day.
 He smiled.
 Sure, life is about risks.

 He said he didn’t wish to be quoted, which I understood.
-He would, he said, allow me to say that cases of veteran inmates like Glass should indeed be “scrutinized” for the purposes of possible release.
-To him, that was taking a “liberal” position; I disagreed and said it was a “smart” position.
+He would, he said, allow me to say that cases of veteran inmates like Glass should be “scrutinized” for the purposes of possible release.
+He said that was a “liberal” position, something not usual for this man.
+I disagreed and said it was a “smart” position.
+Again, he smiled.

 The point is, we’re in an economic depression and it costs upwards of $50,000 a year to keep an aging man like Commer Glass in Graterford Prison.
 That’s my tax dollars.
 Upon a full scrutinization, there is no good reason why officials in Pennsylvania can’t, as Governor Rendell prods them in his new book, get over their past “wuss” behavior in the area of Vietnam veterans with PTSD serving life-without-parole.
 Allow them fair parole hearings.